 Beverly Cleary was born in McMinnville, Oregon, and spent most of her childhood in Northeast Portland, where many of her beloved stories are set.
 Henry Huggins, Ribsy, and Ramona Quimby are immortalized in our city and part of a fun self-guided walking tour.

-In honor of the author’s recent passing, there is no better time to celebrate her life and reminiscence the incredible characters that shaped our childhoods.
+Celebrate this beloved author’s life and reminiscence the incredible characters that shaped our childhoods.
 Retrace the author’s steps as you walk past her childhood hangouts and the many iconic locations from her stories.

 Beverly Cleary Walking Tour

 Multnomah County Library put together a self-guided Beverly Cleary map with a special route through the Hollywood district.
 Here are some of the highlights from this walking tour.

 Cleary’s childhood hangouts

 You can walk by two of Beverly Cleary’s childhood homes.
 Stop by the Fleur de Lis Bakery, which was formerly the location of Hollywood Library that Cleary visited.
 You can also visit her former high school.